shawnmckinney/apache-fortress-quickstart/README.md

   * Where *TOMCAT_HOME* matches your target env and *[VERSION]* is latest Fortress Rest Component, as of today *2.0.3*.

 ___________________________________________________________________________________
-## SECTION V. Test Apache Fortress Rest with Curl
+## SECTION 5.
+Test Apache Fortress Rest with Curl

 ### Services are documented: